jump-dev/MathOptInterface.jl/docs/src/submodules/Nonlinear/overview.md

 ### Design goals

 The JuliaDiff organization maintains a [list of packages](https://juliadiff.org) for doing AD in Julia.
-At last count, there were at least ten packages–-not including `ReverseAD`-–for reverse-mode AD in Julia. `ReverseAD` exists because it has a different set of design goals.
+At last count, there were at least ten packages——not including `ReverseAD`——for reverse-mode AD in Julia. `ReverseAD` exists because it has a different set of design goals.

  * **Goal: handle scale and sparsity.**